 Endocannabinoids, on the other hand, are endogenous cannabinoids found in animals and humans.
 Only two endogenous cannabinoids have been discovered and identified within the body: Anandamide (the “bliss molecule”) and 2-Arachidonoylglycerol (2-AG).
 These two molecules help make up the Endocannabinoid System (ECS) and send messages to activate the cannabinoid receptor cells (CB1 and CB2), which are found all throughout our pets’ bodies.

 Amazingly, our pets’ endocannabinoids play a huge role in maintaining balance in their health.
-Administering certain plant derived-cannabinoids, in some cases, can actually help deliver therapeutic effects in their bodies.
+Administering certain plant derived-cannabinoids, in some cases, can actually help deliver these beneficial effects in their bodies.
 This is because certain cannabinoids affect our pets in different ways, and researchers are just starting to scratch the surface of the beneficial properties these cannabinoids contain.

-Over the last few decades, scientists have been researching these incredible compounds to see what therapeutic properties they offer the mammalian body.
+Over the last few decades, scientists have been researching these incredible compounds to see what they offer the mammalian body.
 For now, scientists believe that phytocannabinoids, when consumed, directly and indirectly work with endocannabinoids (here’s a great link that explains more about phytocannabinoids as it relates to their potential benefits).

 Structurally, phytocannabinoids and endocannabinoids are quite similar, but their functionality is different.
 When our pet’s endocannabinoid system is working properly, it produces the correct kind and amount of endocannabinoids their body needs.
-However, if their endocannabinoid system isn’t correctly producing the proper amount of endocannabinoids their body demands, health problems can arise.
+However, if their endocannabinoid system isn’t correctly producing the proper amount of endocannabinoids their body demands, problems can arise.

 Benefits of Cannabinoids